nxydes/P2-TrafficSignClassifier/README.md

 | Dropout				| Drop 50% during training						|
 | Fully connected		| Outputs 43									|

 This is very similar to the example LeNet architecture.
 I was able to improve the performance of the LeNet example by better pre-processing the images and by adding the Dropout layers.
 I added the dropout layers based on the earlier discussion in the lecture series that said if your architecture is over fitting the data then the dropout layers can help.
+The final model:

+![alt text][image7]

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.